doum1004/System-Design-Preperation/README.md

 - The capability of a system to grow and manage increased demand.
 - Scalable system is which can continuously evolve to support growing
 - Horizontal / Vertical scaling
-  - Horizontal Scaling
-    - by adding more servers into the pool of resources
+  - Horizontal Scaling: by adding more servers into the pool of resources
-  - Vertical Scaling
-    - by adding more resource (CPU, RAM, storage, etc) to an existing server. (downtime and an upper limit)
+  - Vertical Scaling: by adding more resource (CPU, RAM, storage, etc) to an existing server. (downtime and an upper limit)

 ### Reliability